Adult daycare center: United States

-In 2014, 4,800 registered adult daycare centers were operating in the United States, providing care for more than 282,000 elderly Americans.
-44.2% of centers were operating as For-profit corporations.
+In 2014, 4,800 registered adult daycare centres were operating in the United States, providing care for more than 282,000 elderly Americans.
+44.2% of centres were operating as for-profit corporations.
 Daily fees may be less than a home health visit and half the cost of a skilled nursing facility, but vary depending on the services provided.
 The 2017 average daily cost of adult day services is $70.
 Funding comes from participant fees, third party insurance, and public and philanthropic sources.

-According to the 2010 MetLife National Study of Adult Day Services, U.S. daycare centers have one direct care worker for every six participants.
-Nearly 80% of adult daycare centers have a nurse on staff, and nearly 50% have a social worker on staff.
+According to the 2010 MetLife National Study of Adult Day Services, U.S. daycare centres have one direct care worker for every six participants.
+Nearly 80% of adult daycare centres have a nurse on staff, and nearly 50% have a social worker on staff.
 Approximately 60% offer case management services.
-Industry research suggests centers with higher staff-to-patient ratios provide more individualized patient-centered care.
+Industry research suggests centres with higher staff-to-patient ratios provide more individualized patient-centered care.